 Chapter 5.
 Insights client data obfuscation

-The Insights client provides obfuscation for both IP addresses and host names.
-Obfuscation uses a Python SoS process to replace the host name and IP address with preset values when it processes the Insights client archive.
-The processed archive file is then sent to Red Hat Insights for Red Hat Enterprise Linux.
+The Insights client obfuscation feature uses a Python data cleaning process to replace the hostname and IP address with preset values when it processes the Insights archive.
+The processed archive file containing the obfuscated values is then sent to Red Hat Insights for Red Hat Enterprise Linux.

-configuration file.
-You can either choose to obfuscate the system IP address, or you can choose to obfuscate both the IP address and host name.
-You cannot select obfuscation for only the host name.
+file.
+You can choose to obfuscate the system IP address, or you can choose to obfuscate both the IP address and hostname.
+You cannot obfuscate the hostname only.
+Obfuscation is disabled by default.

 For information about how Red Hat Insights for Red Hat Enterprise Linux handles data collection, see Red Hat Insights Data & Application Security.

-You can obfuscate the IPv4 host address in the archive file before it is sent to Red Hat Insights for Red Hat Enterprise Linux.
+You can mask the IPv4 host address in the archive file before it is sent to Red Hat Insights for Red Hat Enterprise Linux by enabling obfuscation.

-When you choose IP address obfuscation, your host address in the archive file is changed to the value provided in the Python SoS file.
+When you choose IP address obfuscation, your host address in the archive file is changed to the value provided in the Python data cleaning file.
 You cannot configure the value provided for obfuscation.
-You also cannot mask or select the portion of the host IP address to obfuscate.
+You also cannot obfuscate or select the portion of the host IP address to obfuscate.

-IP address obfuscation is supported only for IPv4 addresses.
+Red Hat Insights supports IP address obfuscation for IPv4 addresses only.

 Procedure